 Laura C. McAuliffe

-Graduate Teaching Assistant
+Graduate Research Assistant

 Cognitive and Behavioral Neuroscience: Synaptic plasticity, glutamatergic systems, molecular neuropharmacology, in vitro electrophysiology

-Laura McAuliffe is a second year Ph.D. student in the Cognitive and Behavioral Neuroscience program.
+Laura McAuliffe is a fourth-year Ph.D. student in the Cognitive and Behavioral Neuroscience program.
 She works in the lab of Dr. Theodore Dumas to study the effects of the NMDA receptor on learning and memory.
 She is currently researching the roles of individual GluN2 subunit domains on the induction of synaptic long-term depression through in vitro electrophysiology.

 Courses Taught